×

 Water-borne and vector-borne disease

-With increased rainfall and flooding in many parts of Australia in 2022, the threat of both waterborne illnesses and vector-borne viruses will increase over the summer months, including in areas not known for vector-borne presentations (eg in southern states).
+The threat of both waterborne illnesses and vector-borne viruses can increase over the summer months, including in areas not known for vector-borne presentations (eg in southern states).
 The RACGP has developed a fact sheet to help practices prepare for and respond to water and vector-borne illnesses.
 GPs are encouraged to watch for public health alerts on unfamiliar diseases via their state and territory health departments.

 Water-borne diseases